unknown-technologies/vt240/README.md

 Usage
 -----

-`vt240` without arguments launches the VT240 in "local mode", that is, the RX and TX pin on the virtual terminal is connected and everything you type is directly displayed.
+`vt240 -l` launches the VT240 in "local mode", that is, the RX and TX pin on the virtual terminal is connected and everything you type is directly displayed.
 This is useful if you want to manually design UI prototypes.

-`vt240 -s` starts the default shell, `vt240 -s /path/to/the/binary` runs an arbitrary program in the VT240.
+`vt240` without arguments starts the default shell, `vt240 -s /path/to/the/binary` runs an arbitrary program in the VT240.
 The `TERM` environment variable is set to `vt220` and if the `LANG` environment variable is set to an UTF-8 language, it is reset to `LANG=C` to avoid problems.

-`vt240 host port` connects to the telnet server `host` at port `port`.
+`vt240 -t host port` connects to the telnet server `host` at port `port`.

 Keyboard